 Ever since I reached my 40s, I found myself constantly battling dry and flaky skin.
 One thing I did was to switch to a different type of makeup remover.
 After a long search, I found L’Oreal Micellar Water.

 Being a long-time user of cleansing oil, I was concerned if Micellar Water would be as effective in removing stubborn makeup.
 And so, I did an experiment to find out.
 Read on and we’ll see how micellar water compares with cleansing oil.
 We’ll also find out if we can indeed skip double cleansing when using micellar water.

 More about L’Oreal Micellar Water

 L’Oreal Micellar Water comes in three options to suit different skin types.
 The one I’m reviewing today comes in a translucent-pink bottle and suits those with “Normal to Dry Skin”.
 The one with turquoise cap on the other hand suits those with “Normal to Oily Skin” while this two-tier liquid option targets waterproof makeup and is meant for all skin types.

 For info, this is the first time I’m using a Micellar Water.
 I normally avoid products that require additional steps and which create waste.
-Sadly, all Micellar Water, no matter which brands they are from, would require cotton pads to work.
+Sadly, all Micellar Water, no matter which brands they are from, require the use of cotton pads.

 So, what exactly is a Micellar Water?